ros-gbp/opencv2-release/modules/core/doc/operations_on_arrays.rst

     * When ``DFT_COMPLEX_OUTPUT`` is set, the output is a complex matrix of the same size as input.

     * When ``DFT_COMPLEX_OUTPUT`` is not set, the output is a real matrix of the same size as input.
 In case of 2D transform, it uses the packed format as shown above.
 In case of a single 1D transform, it looks like the first row of the matrix above.
-In case of multiple 1D transforms (when using the ``DCT_ROWS``         flag), each row of the output matrix looks like the first row of the matrix above.
+In case of multiple 1D transforms (when using the ``DFT_ROWS``         flag), each row of the output matrix looks like the first row of the matrix above.

  * If the input array is complex and either ``DFT_INVERSE``     or ``DFT_REAL_OUTPUT``     are not set, the output is a complex array of the same size as input.
 The function performs a forward or inverse 1D or 2D transform of the whole input array or each row of the input array independently, depending on the flags ``DFT_INVERSE`` and ``DFT_ROWS``.